nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/My Note.md

 2. Consumer
 3. Consumer Group
 	1. Every consumer belongs to a consumer group
+	2. Any two consumers belonging to the same consumer group can not subscribe to the same partition
 4. Topic
 	1. A broker has many topics
 5. Partition